ddoeppner/awesome-one-record/README.md

 * [Cargo-XML XFWB / XFZB to ONE Record Converter](https://github.com/riege/one-record-converter) Java library that supports the conversion from xFWB / xFZB to ONE Record JSON data format.
 * [one-record-ontologymodel](https://github.com/riege/one-record-ontologymodel) Java POJO classes for the ONE Record data model
 * [ONE Record with Python](https://pypi.org/project/onerecord/) Python library for interaction with ONE Record APIs
+* [NE:ONE Play - ONE Record Editor](https://github.com/erikgoldenstein/neoneplay) Interactive web app to view and edit ONE Record data objects based on React Flow

 #### Reference Implementations
 *Software bundles that implement all or parts of the ONE Record specification (data model, API, security).*